 - Netflix has a stringent policy when hiring its employees, and its plans to retain some of its best employees to offer the best user experience to its customers.

-- Maintain the existing customers and also at the same time increasing its customer base by entering the new markets.
+- Maintain the existing customers and also, at the same time, increase its customer base by entering new markets.

-- Negotiations with production houses, content producers to license content and to produce its own content.
+- Negotiations with production houses and content producers to license and produce its content.

-- Developing its pricing strategy to make sure its pricing is affordable to acquire new customers.
+- Developing its pricing strategy to ensure its pricing is affordable to acquire new customers.